HubSpot/CMS-Migrations/Snippets/blogGridFix/readme.md

 ## Instructions

-This issue happens when a blog grid is built using CSS floats and the heights for the posts in a row are not even (e.g. more post summary text or a taller featured image).
+This issue happens when a blog grid is built using CSS floats and the heights for the posts in a row are different (e.g. one post has more post summary text or a taller featured image than other posts in the same row).
 To resolve this, you can either:

 1.)
-Use this snippet to clear the float of the first post in each row so that the grid doesn't break 2.)
-Use the match height snippet (https://github.com/HubSpot/CMS-Migrations/tree/master/Snippets/matchHeight) to ensure that all posts in the grid are the same height
+Use this snippet to clear the float of the first post in each row so that the grid doesn't break.
+2.)
+Use the match height snippet (https://github.com/HubSpot/CMS-Migrations/tree/master/Snippets/matchHeight) to ensure that all posts in the grid are the same height.

 If you're looking to simply fix the grid issue that can be seen in the image below, add in the part of the CSS snippet that corresponds with how many posts there are per row in your blog layout.

-Please be sure to adjust this for different breakpoints (e.g. tablet and mobile).
+Please be sure to adjust this for different breakpoints (e.g. tablet and mobile) if the number of posts per row changes as the width of the window gets smaller.

 ![Image of inline styling on media](../../Assets/Images/blogGridFix.png)